How Much Muscle Can You Build With Creatine?

 What did they find?

-Fat-free mass: Supplementing with creatine increased fat-free mass (FFM) by 0.82 kg/1.8 lbs, with the biggest effect seen in trained individuals (1.3 kg/2.9 lbs).
+Supplementing with creatine increased fat-free mass (FFM) by 0.82 kg (1.8 lbs), with the greatest effect observed in trained individuals (1.3 kg/2.9 lbs).

 • Before Creatine Supplementation: